-An AI Matching Engine Designed for Contact and
+An AI Matching Engine Designed for Contact, Business and Operational Data

 Using purpose-built Artificial Intelligence, proprietary phonetic and fuzzy matching algorithms, context-sensitive lexicons, and a contextual matching engine, our software defeats the errors, inconsistencies and challenges commonly found in contact and business data.
 Like these…

 A conventional data matching service requires a user to define fuzzy matching logic by using a combination of functions and off-the-shelf data matching algorithms, used to produce an alphanumeric value.
 This alphanumeric value, or ‘match key’, forms the basis for comparing two records together and ultimately finding matches.

 Relying solely on extended match keys to find matching records presents two major problems:

 - Match keys require unusually clean data that has been standardized, validated, and conforms to a consistent layout.
 An expert user or data scientist might be required to prepare messy data – these people are scarce and waiting for them can cause significant delays.